xaviml/controllerx/docs/how-to/custom-controllers.md

     down-press:
       service: notify.telegram
       data:
         message: Hey!
-Your abuelo is calling you, come and help him.
+Your abuelo is calling you, come and help him out.
 ```